Rose Parade floats: History

 Almost ten years since the first Rose Parade, the tournament became a larger festival that gained popularity in many other cities, and eventually cross-country.
 New technologies were available and made communication and travel easier.
 In 1898, the first newspaper coverage of the Rose Parade traveled to the East Coast.
 After the first production of automobiles, the Tournament of Roses Association allowed motor vehicles to be used as floats, as long as they were in the back of parade where they would not disturb and scare the horses.
 As technology evolved, the tournament increased in popularity.
 In 1939, the Tournament of Roses Parade was aired locally on television station W6XAO Los Angeles.
 In 1951, the parade was shown nationwide on US television.

 Just like technology, the community also began to evolve.
 In 1916, the association allowed for Edith Wright, the first woman to pilot a float.
 For almost a century, members of the Tournament of Roses Association were white males.
 In 1923, tournament officials decided to invite minorities and women into the committee.
 Although given full voting rights, new members of the association could not serve the same number of years, serving two years instead of nine.
 Members in City Hall wanted to be an example of change within communities.
 They envisioned a more diverse and inclusive community.
 Advocates, volunteers and community leaders supported the decision.

 Tournament of Roses Association carefully chooses participants who will represent their local community.
 Many floral structures that are accepted each year from corporations, and voluntary associations.
 During the early parades, floats were carried by horses and carriages that transported local dignitaries and resident elites.

+On June 25, the Tournament of Roses Association announced that Fiesta Parade Floats is no longer an approved float builder for the parade.

+On December 31, 2024, Tournament officials confirmed Fiesta Productions, Fiesta Parade Float's new entity, will become an official builder and will be approved for the 2026 Parade.